 All of our things take up time.
 We have to store them somewhere, clean them, organize them and the list goes on.
 Once I started to get rid of the extra stuff I found a lot of extra time.

 2. “Less is only more where more is no good.” – Frank Lloyd Wright

 Sometimes when we say less is more people don’t agree.
 But when you add on “where more is no good” it makes perfect sense.
 A lot of us have way too much.
 More can be just that… more!

 A few examples of when more is just more.
-In the kitchen when you are trying to find a certain tool, but you have to sift through 30 plus spatulas.
+In the kitchen when you are trying to find a certain tool, you have to sift through 30-plus spatulas.